igufler/igufler.github.io/CV.md

 2018 - 2020: Master Degree in "Economics and Finance", curriculum Quantitative Economics, Ca' Foscari University of Venice

-Thesis: "The Short- and Long-run Implications of Financial Integration on Macroeconomic Stability", Supervisor: Prof. Michael Donadelli and Irene Mammi
+Thesis: *"The Short- and Long-run Implications of Financial Integration on Macroeconomic Stability"*, Supervisor: Prof. Michael Donadelli and Irene Mammi

 Grade: 110/110 cum laude